 Explore Toledo with the Hop-on Hop-off bus!

 Be aware, you will walk a lot in Toledo!
-If you do not really like walking or are travelling with elderly people the hop-on hop-off bus might be a good alternative for you.
+If you do not really like walking or are traveling together with elderly people the hop-on hop-off bus might be a good alternative for you.
 Do you know how the hop-on hop-off bus works?
-It basically drives a circular route around Toledo while stoping at designated stops.
-You can get off at one at the stops, explore the surroundings and get back on the bus whenever you like.
+It basically drives a circular route around Toledo while stopping at designated stops.
+You can get off at one of the stops, explore the surroundings and get back on the bus whenever you like.